premgane/premgane.github.io/_posts/2019-02-14-dishwasher-sign.md

 When someone sees a dirty dish in the sink, they are more likely to leave a second dirty dish in the sink.

 This is why the signs need to be more thoughtful.
 “Don’t leave dishes in the sink” may not be enough in this case.
 I believe the signs should have a social component to it.
-In hotels, signage that encourages social norms have much more impact than signs that shame people into doing the right thing: [Changing Minds and Changing Towels | Psychology Today](https://www.psychologytoday.com/intl/blog/yes/200808/changing-minds-and-changing-towels)
+In hotels, signage that encourages social norms have much more impact than signs that shame people into doing the right thing: [Changing Minds and Changing Towels](https://www.psychologytoday.com/intl/blog/yes/200808/changing-minds-and-changing-towels)

 > We found that by simply changing a few words on the standard sign, guests who learned that the majority of their fellow guests had reused their towels (the social norms appeal) were 26% more likely than those who saw the basic environmental protection message to recycle their towels.